Insurance, Information & Documents

 Sometimes insured people will request extensions to their travel insurance to provide cover for holiday trips in conjunction with formal trips for work or exchange.

-RSA believes it's reasonable to extend a business trip, before or after the trip for a number of days depending on the duration of the business trip.
+Insurers consider it reasonable to extend a business trip, before or after the trip for a number of days depending on the duration of the business trip.
 For example if there was a trip to Paris commencing on a Wednesday it would be fine to extend the stay over the following weekend or travel a few days early including stopping off en-route either to or from the trip.

 Incidental days does not intend to accommodate what would normally be considered to be stand-alone holiday cover, or personal travel to a different country where you are undertaking university business.
 The following guide may be used, but to discuss any particular trip details you are unsure about, please contact firstname.lastname@example.org.